Packing and Shipping Your PCBs: Best Practices

-Wrapping and packaging are more than ornamental when you’re packing up a PCB.
+Circuit board packing and shipping are more than ornamental.
 Before you get anything produced by a new manufacturer, you should ask about packaging.
 You want to be sure that your board is adequately protected.
 If a Butterfinger is damaged in shipping, you still get delicious crumbs, but a PCB can’t always be salvaged.

 Less obvious damage sources are the same things you protect PCBs from: moisture and electrostatic shock.
-It’s possible to get any, all, or none of the types of damage to your boards during shipping.
-It just depends on how well they’re protected and how aggressively they’re shaken.
+It’s possible to get any, all, or none of the types of circuit board damage to your boards during shipping.
+It just depends on how well they’re protected and how aggressively I'm shaking the box.

 What types of packaging are there?

-Packaging varies based on what you need to protect against.
+Packaging varies based on your PCB assembly and what you need to protect against.
 The protection is not always obvious just from looking at the wrapping, so it’s helpful to have a little background:

 Tissue paper and bubble wrap: Unless you’re shipping bare PCBs (which just have a rubber band holding them together), this is probably the most basic packaging you’ll see.
 This is fine for very simple, robust boards, but if you have more sensitive components, you probably want to step it up.